Lotto: Secure Participant Selection against Adversarial Servers in Federated Learning: Introduction

-Nonetheless, this assumption may not hold in practice, as an adversarial server can strategically select compromised clients that collude with it.
-Note that this is a feasible attack.
-While the entire client population is large, the target number of participants in each round is often limited to a few hundred for efficiency purposes~\cite{bonawitz2019towards}.
-Consequently, even if the majority of the population is honest (e.g., 99\% out of 100,000 clients), the server can still select a sufficient number of adversaries to create a dishonest majority among participants.
+Nonetheless, this assumption may not hold in practice -- an adversarial server can strategically select compromised clients with whom it colludes, resulting in a practical attack.
+While the overall client population is large, the number of participants selected in each round is often limited to a few hundred for efficiency reasons~\cite{bonawitz2019towards}.
+Consequently, even if the majority of the population is honest (e.g., 99\% out of 100,000 clients), the server can still select enough adversaries to create a dishonest majority among participants.

-The presence of a large number of compromised participants undermines the aforementioned privacy-preserving approaches, resulting in significant vulnerabilities.
+The presence of a dishonest majority undermines the downstream privacy-enhancing techniques, leading to significant security vulnerabilities.
 As shown in \cref{sec:background_loophole}, the privacy guarantees provided by distributed DP degrade rapidly as the dishonest cohort expands~\cite{kairouz2021distributed, agarwal2021skellam, stevens2022efficient}.
-Furthermore, secure aggregation can only tolerate a certain proportion of clients colluding with the server; exceeding this limit would allow the adversary to reconstruct a client's update~\cite {bonawitz2017practical}.
-It is hence crucial to minimize the proportion of participants that the server can manipulate during the client selection process.
+Additionally, secure aggregation can only tolerate a certain proportion of clients colluding with the server; exceeding this limit would enable the adversary to reconstruct a client's update~\cite {bonawitz2017practical}.
+It is hence crucial to prevent the server from maliciously manipulating the client selection process.

 Despite its importance, this problem remains largely unaddressed in the literature.
-The main challenge lies in the use of a \emph{central server} in the cross-device FL scenarios~\cite{kairouz2019advances}.
-In the absence of efficient peer-to-peer communication across a vast array of heterogeneous devices~\cite {yang2021characterizing, lai2022fedscale}, the server serves as a central hub facilitating message exchanges between clients.
-Since the server is untrusted, an honest client may not have a ground truth view of other clients, such as their availability, utility, and integrity.
-Consequently, it is difficult for a client to audit whether the server has correctly executed the prescribed participant selection algorithm, as doing so requires ground truth knowledge of and/or inputs from other clients.
+The main challenge arises from the use of a \emph{central server} in the cross-device FL scenarios~\cite{kairouz2019advances}.
+In the absence of efficient peer-to-peer communication across a vast array of heterogeneous devices~\cite {yang2021characterizing, lai2022fedscale}, the server acts as a central hub for facilitating message exchanges between clients.
+Since the server is untrusted, an honest client lack a reliable view of other clients, such as their availability, utility, and integrity.
+Consequently, it is difficult for a client to verify whether the server has correctly executed the prescribed participant selection algorithm, as this requires the true knowledge of and/or inputs from other clients.